Kurtiadam/lane_detection/README.md

     <img src="https://user-images.githubusercontent.com/98428367/212157001-31cba9b3-8314-43ff-a075-12f6d70e319c.png">
 </p>

 From the preprocessed binary frame a histogram will be created.
 This shows the white pixel count in every column of the image.
-Taking the highest spikes in both halves of this histogram can serve as a likely starting point of a lane and also the horizontal position of the first sliding window.
+Taking the highest spikes on both half sides of this histogram can serve as a likely starting point of a lane and also the horizontal position of the first sliding window.
 The user can enable the '*histogram_debug*' flag to view a given frames histogram anytime by pressing the key '*h*' during the running of the program.

 ### Lane searching with sliding windows